Ingovd/yauss/README.md

 is to receive new URL entries and redirect existing keys to their corresponding URL.

 If the service is running at `http://hostname/`, this address provides a basic CRUD for adding URLs.
-For testing purposes, it also offers update/delete functionality (though these don't work well with caching).
+The update/delete functionality is mostly there fore testing, and these don't work well with caching.
 Once a URL has been added, the user is given the shortened URL of the form `http://hostname/<key>`.
 Visiting this address with a valid key will result in a http redirect to the corresponding URL.